2019 Cook Islands Round Cup

 The 2019 Cook Islands Round Cup (also known as Vans Premiership due to sponsorship reasons) was the 46th recorded edition of the Cook Islands Round Cup, the top association football league of the Cook Islands organised by the Cook Islands Football Association.
 This season kicked off on 2 August 2019, and was competed by six teams from the island of Rarotonga in triple round-robin format.
-Tupapa Maraerenga won the league for the third straight year and qualified for the 2020 OFC Champions League, though they withdrew from that competition in the group stage.
+Tupapa Maraerenga added to their championships as they had won the cup since the 2017 Cook Islands Round Cup.
+The champions of the league qualified for the 2020 OFC Champions League; they withdrew from that competition in the group stage.